Skip to main content

 The EVSA uses existing fleet telematics data to analyze the current demands of your operations and then provides recommendations of the specific ICE vehicles that would be most beneficial to retire and transition to electric.
 The analysis considers both the financial impact and the range suitability of the switch.

-The EVSA analyzes each vehicles’ driving history to provide range assurance and ultimately ease any concerns about range anxiety.
+The EVSA analyzes the driving history of each connected vehicle in your fleet to provide range assurance and ultimately ease any concerns about commercial vehicle range anxiety.

 What you can learn from an EVSA: